platformsh/platformsh-docs/docs/src/guides/strapi/deploy/configure.md

 A relationships block is also added which is responsible for defining any additional data sources (services) that the Strapi application needs.

 Since Platform.sh is read-only during build, mainly for security purposes, certain folders need to be mounted.
-These folders are needed for Strapi to successfully build.
-Despite being read-only during build, Platfrom.sh allows you to mount important folders and files needed during build or deploy so that Strapi can write to them.
-In this case, the following files and folders are mounted for Strapi.
+Platform.sh allows you to mount directories that need write access during the deploy phase with the `mounts` key.
+In this case, the following folders are mounted for Strapi.

 - `.cache` file
 - `.tmp` file